 But there are some clouds on the horizon.
 Retail is a tough place to be, especially the middle market.
 If consumer spending continues to slow, Inditex could be hurt by people opting for less expensive fashion.

 The new policy is to pay out 60% of profits as ordinary dividends, and earnings are expected to rise in the coming years.
 A healthy net cash position means we think Inditex should be well placed to pay out the targeted special dividends too, although there are no guarantees.
-If the board splits the remaining EUR0.78 special dividend due over 2019 and 2020 evenly, the prospective yield would be around 4.5%.
+The prospective yield next year is currently 4.4% but the board hasn't said exactly how the remaining specials due over 2019 and 2020 will be split

 Overall, we've been impressed by Inditex's journey from a single 1960s workshop to an international giant.
-Its unique model gives it the ability to offer fast fashion on the high street, while the online buisness is delivering the goods too.
-We think that combination should keep it ahead of the pack, although investors should remember conditions for all retailers are tough at the moment.
+Its unique model gives it the ability to offer fast fashion on the high street, while the online business is delivering the goods too.
+We think that combination should keep it ahead of the pack, although investors should remember conditions in the sector are far from ideal at the moment.

 Full year results